tsshyishi-code/geopolitical-beta-tsmc/README.md

 **How do financial markets price geopolitical risk?**
 This project builds two quantitative tools to answer the question.
-It uses TSMC as the main case study and combines a dataset of 55 U.S. semiconductor sanctions with data from the stock market and Taiwan's geopolitical risk index.
+It uses Taiwan Semiconductor Manufacturing Company (TSMC) as the main case study and combines a dataset of 55 U.S. semiconductor sanctions with data from the stock market and Taiwan's geopolitical risk index.

 ---